-Vivienne Dadour is a visual artist based in the Blue Mountains, born in Sydney to an Australian Lebanese family.
-Her artistic practice is deeply committed to the social relevance of art concerning issues of place, cultural diversity and the politics of identity.
-These issues have conceptualized Dadour’s past and current research-based art projects.
-Dadour has exhibited these projects in spaces including Penrith Regional Art Gallery, Maitland Regional Art Gallery, Australian War Memorial Museum, New England Regional Art Gallery, Blue Mountains Cultural Centre, NSW Parliament House, Braemar Gallery, Articulate Project Space, The Cross Art Projects and Ivan Dougherty Gallery, NSW University.
-Dadour has a MFA from COFA, NSW University and has been a recipient of the Australia Council Visual Arts/Craft Board Grant, AGNSW Moya Dyring studio Paris, New England Regional Art Museum Research Scholarship and Triangle Artists Workshop Scholarship, New York.
+Vivienne Dadour is a visual artist based in the Blue Mountains.
+Born in Sydney to an Australian Lebanese family, her artistic practice is deeply committed to the social relevance of art concerning issues of place, cultural diversity and the politics of identity.
+These issues have conceptualised Dadour’s past and current research-based art projects.
+Dadour has exhibited these projects in spaces including Penrith Regional Art Gallery, Maitland Regional Art Gallery, Australian War Memorial Museum, New England Regional Art Gallery, Blue Mountains Cultural Centre, NSW Parliament House, Braemar Gallery, Articulate Project Space, The Cross Art Projects and Ivan Dougherty Gallery, UNSW.
+Dadour has a MFA from COFA, UNSW, and has been a recipient of the Australia Council Visual Arts/Craft Board Grant, AGNSW Moya Dyring Studio Paris, New England Regional Art Museum Research Scholarship and Triangle Artists Workshop Scholarship, New York.